ProfWergeles/HorseQueryPortal/README.md

 *DONE!!*

-# How to update live websute
+# How to update the live website

 1. Push the most-updated code to github
 2. ssh to the server and cd to the project repo